Jath State: History

 The Hindu ruling family of Jath State were Dafles of the Maratha Chavan clan, descendants of Lakhmajirao Yeldojirao Chavan, the Patil of Daphlapur.
 Lakhmajirao Yeldojirao Chavan entered the service of King Ali Adil Shah of Bijapur, and received a Desmukhi Watan of four Mahals in 1672.
 The Jagirs of Jath and Karajagi were conferred on his son in 1680.
 Emperor Aurangzeb confirmed these estates to the family in 1704.
 The male line failed four times during the state's history.
 Consequently, the state was either vested in widowed Ranis or ruled for them by regents for a total of seven decades.

+Akalkot, Aundh, Bhor, Daphlapur, Jath, and Phaltan, which were Jagirs of Satara State, became tributaries to the British when Satara state was abolished in 1849.

 Together with the small state of Daphlapur, Jath State formed the Bijapur Agency, under the collector of Bijapur District.
 Daphlapur had an area of only 249 km2 and was annexed by Jath State in the early 20th century owing to lack of succession.

 In 1911, the state enjoyed a revenue estimated at £24,000 and paid a tribute to the British Raj of £700.
 Its flag was an orange rectangle with a four-pointed star in the upper left hand corner.

 Rulers of Jath

-The rulers of Jath belonged to the Dafle dynasty and took the title of 'Deshmukh'.
+The rulers of Jath belonged to the Dafle dynasty.
 The last ruler Vijayasingh Rao Ram Rao took the title of 'Raja'.